-Cheryl has 7 years experience guiding tours.
+Cheryl has 12 years of experience guiding tours.
 Noticing a lack of regional tours and very little emphasis on the local history along with the exceptional natural beauty, she decided it was time to share and Cheryl’s Northwest Tours was born.

 A native Washingtonian, Cheryl fully embraces the Northwest.
 It is obvious in the company’s creative regional tours that everyone on the team shares her enthusiasm for Northwest history and local heritage.
 You’ll notice the difference in their tours as you get a true inside look at the Pacific Northwest.

-Cheryl’s Northwest Tours offers Skagit Valley Tulip Festival tours every year.
+Cheryl’s Northwest Tours offers Skagit Valley Tulip Festival tours every day in April (unless sold out) featuring the highlights of the festival.
 Check out her website for the latest tour information.
-Their tulip festival tours are usually every Saturday in April featuring the highlights of the festival.

 From their website – here are the tulip festival tours: